emc211/optane-kdb-report/README.md

 ### Hardware

--TODO - SHOULD THIS BE AN APPENDIX- server details TODO Intel can provide more details here on optane and the server set up.
+# TODO - Intel to provide more details here on optane and the server set up.

+#### Server details
 ```
 |18:05:28|user@clx4:[q]> lscpu
 Architecture:        x86_64